 A group of friends and family members of patients living at Holy Cross are fundraising to build a treehouse which will be wheelchair accessible.

-The aim is to build a 15-metre walkway that will lead onto a 4-metre viewing platform, where people will be able to take a breath of fresh air and enjoy the tranquil woodland surroundings.
+The aim is to build a walkway that will lead to a semi-covered seating area, where people will be able to take a breath of fresh air and enjoy the tranquil woodland surroundings.

 Full details about how to donate and to get involved can be seen on the Treehouse Project fundraising page.